teemu-l/execution-trace-viewer/README.md

 - json - Traces can be saved and loaded from json text files.

 Traces folder contains one sample trace.
 It is ~11k lines of obfuscated code (by VMProtect3).
-All the handlers are disassembled and added to bookmarks.
+All the handlers are disassembled and added to bookmarks table.

 ## Plugins